 Figure 8.1 presents the percentage distribution of persons with a major disability, by district.
-It shows that Huye has 4.5% of people with a major disability.
-This percentage is exactly the same as for the national average.
-The district with the highest proportion of people with a major disability is Burera with 8.2%; the district with the lowest is Kicukiro with 1.9%.
+It shows that Kicukiro district has the lowest percentage of people with a major disability (1.9%).
+This percentage is far below the national average of 4.5%, as well as the average for Kigali City (2.3%).
+The district with the most people with a major disability is Burera, with 8.2%.